einschmidt/addon-caddy-2/caddy-2/DOCS.md

 The add-on configuration folder can be found at:

 ```
-/addon_configs/<your addon's slug>_Caddy-2
+/addon_configs/c80c7555_caddy-2
 ```

-Replace `<your addon's slug>` with the specific identifier for your Caddy 2 add-on.
 This is where you should place your custom `caddy` binary and any related configuration files.

 Once the add-on is restarted, Caddy will use the custom binary you've provided, allowing you to leverage any additional features or plugins included in your custom build.